superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/PresentingInSwiftUI.md

 To present a paywall in SwiftUI, you attach the `.presentPaywall(isPresented:onPresent:onDismiss:onFail:)` view modifier to a view.
 It shows the paywall when the Boolean value you provide is `true` and the user doesn't have an active subscription.
 You can then receive callbacks associated with the paywall presentation state.

-The paywall assigned to the user is determined by your settings in the [Superwall Dashboard](https://superwall.com/dashboard).
-Once a user is assigned a paywall, they will continue to see the same paywall, even when the paywall is turned off, unless you reassign them to a new one.
+> Important: The paywall assigned to the user is determined by your settings in the [Superwall Dashboard](https://superwall.com/dashboard).
+Presented paywalls are **sticky**.
+This means that once a user is assigned a paywall, they will continue to see the same paywall, even when the paywall is turned off, unless you reassign them to a new one.

 ### Attaching the View Modifier